Why a Bad Stock Market Week Doesn't Matter - NewsBreak

 A lot of people make money by actively trading.
 We have a wonderful service at TheStreet, Action Alerts Plus , that shows you how they manage their portfolio and lets you know when to make certain trades.

 In my case, my timeline is long and I have very little interest in having to actively manage my own portfolio.
 So, I invest in shares of companies that I believe have a roadmap for decades of success.
-It's boring to own Costco ( COST ) , Starbucks ( SBUX ) , Microsoft, and Walt Disney but those companies have shown me they can succeed in the long term.
+It's boring to own Costco ( COST ) - Get Free Report , Starbucks ( SBUX ) - Get Free Report , Microsoft, and Walt Disney but those companies have shown me they can succeed in the long term.

 Short-term stock market moves often have very little to do with reality.
 The above-mentioned banking crisis dragged a lot of companies' share prices down but in the long run, what happened actually won't materially impact those companies.